RaumZeit/MarchingSquares.js/README.md

   __proto__: Array[0]
 ```

-### Options

-The `option` object may have the following fields:

-`options.successCallback`: *function* - called at the end of the process with the band array passed as argument; default `null`.

-`options.verbose`: *bool* - logs info messages before each major step of the algorithm; default `false`.

-`options.polygons`: *bool* - if `true` the function returns a list of path coordinates for individual polygons within each grid cell, if `false` returns a list of path coordinates representing the outline of connected polygons.
-Default `false`.

-`options.linearRing`: *bool* - if `true`, the polygon paths are returned as linear rings, i.e. the first and last coordinate are identical indicating a closed path.
-Note, that for the `IsoLines` implementation a value of `false` reduces the output to *iso lines* that are not necessarily closed paths.
-Default `true`.
+You can find more examples in the [examples/](examples/) directory.

 ### Misc

 #### Deprecation Warnings

-_The `isoContour` function was renamed to `isoLines` with `1.3.0` but still remains for backward compatibility reasons!_
+The `isoContour` function was renamed to `isoLines` with version `1.3.0` but still remains for backward compatibility reasons!
 Note, that by default both functions return closed polygons, i.e. `options.linearRing = true`.
 If simple paths are
 required, e.g. when *iso lines* continue outside the grid, `options.linearRing = false` must be passed to the `isoLines`
-or `isoContour` functions.
+or `isoContour` function.

 ----